 - Campaign ID - Automatically created for each campaign

-These fields are automatically selected for you in CRM Administration.
+These fields are automatically selected for you in Data Management.
 Note that the naming may be slightly different depending on your CRM.

 The report uses these fields from the Opportunity object in your integrated CRM: